Brothel: Military brothels

 Until recently, in several armies around the world, mobile brothels were attached to the army as auxiliary units, especially attached to combat units on long-term deployments abroad.
 Because it is a controversial subject, military brothels and the women who provided sex services in them were often designated with creative euphemisms.
 Examples of such jargon are la boîte à bonbons ("the sweet box"), replacing the term "bordel militaire de campagne".
 France used mobile brothels during the First World War, the Second World War and the First Indochina War to supply sex services to French soldiers who were facing combat in areas where brothels were unusual, such as at the front line or in isolated garrisons.
 Brothels were outlawed in France in 1946; but the French Foreign Legion continued to use mobile brothels until the late 1990s.

 During the Second World War, women drawn from throughout the Far East were forced into sexual slavery by the occupation armies of Imperial Japan in brothels known as Ianjo.
-These women were referred to as "comfort women" (kanji=慰安婦; hiragana=いあんふ).
+These women were referred to as "comfort women" (kanji=慰安婦; hiragana=いあんふ; Korean=위안부).
 During the Second World War in Europe, Nazi Germany created military brothels where an estimated 34,140 enslaved women from Nazi-occupied Europe, particularly Poland, were forced to work as prostitutes in brothels.

 After the Japanese surrender following the Second World War, the Japanese government formed the Recreation and Amusement Association and recruited 55,000 of its "patriotic women" to "sacrifice themselves" to the G.I. occupation, to protect the chastity of pure Japanese womenfolk.

 In South Korea, women who worked as prostitutes for UN forces were called Western princesses.
 Between the 1950s and 1960s, 60% of South Korean prostitutes worked near the US military bases.
-Korean leader Park Chung-hee encouraged the sex trade, particularly with the U.S. military, in order to generate revenue.
 Since the mid-1990s, Filipina women have worked as prostitutes for U.S. servicemen in South Korea.
 In 2010, the Philippine government stopped approving contracts that promoters use to bring Filipinas to South Korea to work near U.S. military bases.

 Sex doll brothel

 A number of brothels offering only sex dolls exist in Japan.
-There is also one in Barcelona, and one named Bordoll opened in Germany.
+There is also one in Barcelona.
+There was one named Bordoll in Germany too, but it closed in 2023.
 Another was set to open on 8 September 2018 in Toronto, Canada though it was deemed to be contrary to a by-law in the city, forcing its shutdown.
 Australia has recently seen its first sex doll available for use in a brothel as well.
 In February 2018, another opened in Aarhus, Denmark.
+In 2018, xDolls in Paris raised controversy in that the French government deemed it did not violate the prohibition of brothels.